How To Become a Bookkeeper in 3 Easy Steps

 - Create a Website — Having your own website adds to your credibility.
 It helps others find you and learn about the services you offer, and eventually, you can also include client testimonials on your website.

 - Create a LinkedIn Profile — Social selling is an effective way to market your services, and you can start by connecting with people through LinkedIn.
 Make sure to update your profile with relevant and valuable content as you’d do with your website.

 - Hand out Business Cards — Give people something to remember you by so when they need a bookkeeper, you’ll be at the top of their mind.

-Almost all businesses need a bookkeeper.
-They may not always be actively looking for one, but at some point, they’ll need someone to manage their finances.
+All businesses need a bookkeeper.
+They may not always be actively looking for one, but at some point, they’ll need someone to manage their financial statements.

 Look for potential clients on career websites that cater to remote bookkeeping jobs.
 Freelance marketplace websites also exist where you can find short- and long-term projects you can apply for.

 One thing you can consider is focusing on a particular niche you can organically grow.
 For instance, you can be a bookkeeper specifically for doctors or startup companies.

 According to the United States Bureau of Labor Statistics, the average bookkeeper salary per year is around $40,000 ($19 per hour).
 This is the rate that full-time bookkeepers earn.

 As a service provider or a freelancer, you can earn more than the average full-time bookkeeper.
 The key to commanding a higher rate is to provide the value your clients need.

 This is something that Bookkeeper Launch can teach you as part of the real-world problems you’ll learn to solve.
 The course equips you with the confidence to target a minimum of $60 for your hourly rate.